winitzki/scall/tutorial/programming_dhall.md

 todo: fix the text

-For ordinary lists (equivalent to `List`), it turns out that there is only one possibility of implementing `bizipF`, and it corresponds to the "truncating" `zip`.
+For ordinary lists (equivalent to `List`), it turns out that there is only one possibility of implementing `bizipP`, and it corresponds to the "truncating" `zip`.
 To get the "padding" `zip`, one needs to handle the case of an empty list separately.
 Zipping an empty list with any other list gives again an empty list.
 The remaining case is zipping two non-empty lists; we can convert those to the `NEL` type and then use the "padding" `zip` that is available for `NEL`.